renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ![Kingdoms Banner](../images/proto_banner_kingdoms.png)

-The Kingdoms of Men are a human nation that lies to the northeast of the Dragonshire; it arose from the ashes of the Empire of Man more than a century after it had collapsed.
+The Kingdoms of Men are a human nation that lies to the northeast of the Dragonshire; it arose from the ashes of the Empire of Man more than a century after its collapsed.

 [[abstract]]
 |